Zer0CoolX/Fedora-KDE-Minimal-Install-Guide/README.md

+**UNTESTED for Fedora 31** - With Fedora 31 on the horizon, I will be testing this method to be sure it continues to work properly.
+Once I am comfortable its still working, I will remove this notice.
+Until then, try at your own risk in Fedora 31.

 ## Fedora KDE Minimal Install
 A guide to install Fedora Linux with the KDE Plasma Desktop Environment (DE) from a minimal Fedora installation.
 This will allow better control over which packages are included in Fedora KDE and result in a cleaner, lighter Fedora installation than the official Fedora KDE spin offers.
 The guide will provide step-by-step instructions to accomplish installing the KDE DE on top of a minimal Fedora install.
 I will also include optional, simple scripts to help with the process of installing the required packages to setup KDE on a minimal Fedora installation.